-- caring for a new child in the first year after the birth, adoption, or foster care placement; - caring for a family member with a serious health condition; - leave for the employee's own serious health condition; - leave because of a family member's active duty service in the United States Armed Forces, or notice of an impending call or order to active duty in the Armed Forces; and - leave needed because the employee or a family member was the victim of domestic violence, stalking, sexual assault, or abuse.
+- caring for a new child in the first year after the birth, adoption, or foster care placement; - · caring for a family member with a serious health condition; - · leave for the employee's own serious health condition; - leave because of a family member's active duty service in the United States Armed Forces, or notice of an impending call or order to active duty in the Armed Forces; and - leave needed because the employee or a family member was the victim of domestic violence, stalking, sexual assault, or abuse.

-Employees will submit applications for benefits directly to the Colorado Department of Labor and Employment's FAMLI Division via its Employee Portal.
-The Employee Portal will be up and running by the fourth quarter of 2023.
+Assuming the employer does not have its own private plan (which must be approved through the state), employees will submit applications for benefits directly to the Colorado Department of Labor and Employment's FAMLI Division via its Employee Portal.
+The Employee Portal was up and running by the fourth quarter of 2023.
 The CDLE will process each application and let the employee know whether their request was approved or denied, or whether additional documentation is needed.
 The CDLE will also notify the employer that the employee applied for FAMLI leave and benefits.